Heinrich XIII Prinz Reuss: Views and conspiracy theories

-Many of Reuss' views are consistent with monarchism.
+Many of Reuss's views are consistent with monarchism.
 He has called for "the revival of the legal structures" that existed before 1918, when the abolition of the monarchy "created so much suffering".
 He has spoken in favour of low flat tax for all citizens and against debt-based business models hailing the 10 percent rate in the former Principality of Reuss, saying it let Reuss's citizens lead "happy lives" because it was "straightforward and transparent".
 Reuss contended that the modern German government and European Union were more distant and inaccessible than feudal princes.
 Reuss also gave speeches claiming that Germany had been a vassal state since the Second World War.
 At World Web Forum in Zürich in 2019, Reuss gave a speech accusing the Rothschilds and Freemasons of responsibility for the wars of the 20th century, expressing antisemitic conspiracy theories.
 The speech left attendees "horrified", with some booing or leaving.

 On 22 December 2018, Reuss and his mother attended the unveiling of a "Flame of Peace" sculpture in Gera in honor of her 100th birthday by the heads of the Vienna-based Association for the Promotion of Peace.
 In 2020, Reuss participated in the celebration of the first International Day of Conscience event in Vienna.